What is Lithium Chloride?

 2LiCl + H2SO4 → 2 HCl + Li2SO4

-- Lithium chloride reacts with base like sodium hydroxide forms lithium hydroxide and sodium chloride.
+- Lithium chloride reacts with a base like sodium hydroxide forms lithium hydroxide and sodium chloride.

 LiCl + NaOH → LiOH + NaCl